fbpx

 The simple graphics definition is as follows: the use of computers to create and manipulate meaningful information in the form of images.
 These images come in many different forms, like icons and sketches.
 Any time you turn on the computer and see even just as much as your desktop background, you’re subjected to graphics.

 Computer graphics can be a tricky topic to get into.
-Any quick google finds you knee-deep in new terminology until you’re lost in the ocean of design and computing.
+Advancements in computer graphics have also paved the way for sophisticated computer vision applications, which leverage techniques like image processing and pattern recognition to enable machines to interpret and understand visual information from the real world.
+Any quick Google finds you knee-deep in new terminology until you’re lost in the ocean of design and computing.
 This guide aims to provide you with the simple introduction to computer graphics you’re looking for, covering basics such as:

 • What computer graphics is used for